SyneRBI/SIRF-SuperBuild/README.md

 ```

 ### Install CMake
-If you do not have CMake >= 3.10 install it first.
-You can do that either by following the official instructions([download link](https://cmake.org/download/)) or running your own shell sript to do so (see an example [here](https://github.com/CCPPETMR/CCPPETMR_VM/blob/master/scripts/INSTALL_CMake.sh).
+If you do not have CMake >= 3.10, install it first.
+You can probably use a package manager on your OS.
+Alternatively, you can do that either by following the official instructions ([download link](https://cmake.org/download/)) or running your own shell sript to do so (see an example [here](https://github.com/CCPPETMR/CCPPETMR_VM/blob/master/scripts/INSTALL_CMake.sh)).

-During installation you will be asked to read and accept CMake's license.
+If you use a CMake installer, you will be asked to read and accept CMake's license.
 If you answered the last question during the CMake installation with yes, then you should use

 ```
 export PATH=/usr/local/cmake/bin:$PATH